ben-ruhlig/svelte-app-profile/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

+## Outstanding Todo List

+I need to figure out how to use github actions or this task.
+- Task #1: Fix the issue with the overall page height.
+Use the other websites as an example.
+The footer should become visible shortly after scrolling down, but the middle section (body) should continue to scroll downwards.

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!